andaru/notch/notch/docs/source/index.rst

 interfaces (CLI) for client tool use, as well as managing device connections and authentication data.

-See the Google Code `project page`__ for Notch for more development information.
+See the Notch `project page`__ on Google Code for development information.

 Contents: